-“I applied for the Klagenfurt Pain School with the goals of enhancing my pain management skills with up to date knowledge and developing working relationships with colleagues interested in the same field from Europe.
+“I applied for the Klagenfurt Pain School with the goal of enhancing my pain management skills with up-to-date knowledge and developing working relationships with European colleagues interested in the same field.

-The Pain School took place from the 8th of September to the 13th in Pörtschach, a quiet little town outside Klagenfurt by the beautiful Wörthersee, which served as an ideal setting for intensive study.
-We kept a tight, but well-structured schedule, which provided a good framework for the lessons, workshops and interactive case discussions which constituted most of the program.
+The Pain School took place from the September 8-13 in Pörtschach, a quiet little town outside Klagenfurt by the beautiful Wörthersee, which served as an ideal setting for intensive study.
+We kept a tight but well-structured schedule which provided a good framework for the lessons, workshops and interactive case discussions which constituted most of the program.

 Based on Professor Likar’s account this pain school was intended as an introductory and comprehensive course, which goal I felt was effectively met by offering an insight into the principles (and ongoing debates) of most current fields of pain medicine.

 The interactive sessions and case discussions made a point of giving us ‘Monday morning’ knowledge, which in my opinion was very well accomplished.
-I came home from Klagenfurt with many concrete ideas to forward my practice on the individual level and also some suggestions to implement at managing our patients better at an institutional level.
+I came home from Klagenfurt with many concrete ideas to advance my practice on the individual level and also suggestions on how to manage our patients better on an institutional level.

-The other focus of the pain school for me was to exchange experiences with colleagues coming from different backgrounds, countries, and professions.
-Given the fact, that most participants came from Southern or Eastern Europe, we had the possibility to compare pain management practices and possibilities along a very wide spectrum of European health care settings.
+The other focus of the pain school for me was to gain experience from colleagues coming from different backgrounds, countries, and professions.
+Given the fact that most participants came from Southern or Eastern Europe, we had the possibility to compare pain management practices and possibilities among a very wide spectrum of European health care settings.

-I found that this was very fruitful and helped us to see our situations in perspective.
+I found this very fruitful and helpful to see our situations in perspective.
 Spending our evenings together, involved in discussions about professional situations, difficulties and perspectives with personal relevance lead to important and meaningful acquaintances which I am sure will continue to develop into relevant cooperation furthering the cause of European pain management.